 Boston EMT Training Courses with School Descriptions

-There are 3 schools within 50 miles of Boston that have emergency medical technician (EMT) training courses.
-Read an overview of 3 schools' programs, requirements and admission info and find out which school is the right one for you.
+There are three schools within 50 miles of Boston that have emergency medical technician (EMT) training courses.
+Read an overview of these schools' programs, requirements and admission info and find out which school is the right one for you.

 |Massachusetts Bay Community College||Northern Essex Community College||Quinsigamond Community College|